FACN8/Pre-course/Week1/HTML.md

 HTML documents end with the .html or .htm extension.
 You can view it using any web browser.
 The browser reads the HTML file and renders the content for users to view it.

-### Building a basic HTML page
+### Task: Build a basic HTML page

 - open your favourite editor and create a file called `my-first-page.html`
-- type `html` in the page and press `tab`, this will automatically generate an html page for you.
+- type `html` in the page and press the `tab` key, this will automatically generate an html page for you.

 The result should look like the following: